 That’s fine, but you need to try to imagine who might be reading.
 Let’s use my blog post on my Woodrow witch ancestor as an example.
 It could attract unknown cousins, fellow genealogists or person’s interested in family history.
 It might attract those that like reading true stories.

-Envisioning your audience, their likes and dislikes can help inform your writing.
+Envisioning your audience, their likes and dislikes will help inform your writing.

 Regardless of whether your message is divisive, exploratory or informative, decide it before you start.
-Otherwise, it’s likely to get lost or diluted.
+Don’t let it get lost or diluted.
 Keep checking on your message.
 Are you getting to the point?
 Is it clear?
-Is it stated?
-If your going for subtle, is it implied?

 Setting a plan will give your writing structure.
 It’ll ensure you cover all the points you want to explore.
 It’ll ensure your message comes through.
 It’ll help you weed out or avoid random tangents.